This post may contain affiliate links. Please read our disclosure policy.

 - Pour the warm ganache over the top of the cooled cake, and gently spread toward the edges so the ganache begins to drip down the sides of the cake.
 Allow to set at room temperature before serving.

-- Cover and place in the refrigerator until firm enough to scoop with a spoon.
-Transfer the cooled ganache to a large bowl and beat with a handheld mixer or stand mixer fitted with the whisk attachment until thickened and fluffy.
+- Cover and place the bowl in the refrigerator until the mixture is firm enough to scoop with a spoon.
+Transfer it to a large bowl.

-- The ganache will also lighten in color.
-Add the optional confectionersโ sugar and beat until well-combined.
+- Add the optional confectionersโ sugar and beat until well-combined.
 Frost as desired.

 Notes